derekdonh/hello-world/README.md

 # hello-world
-my first program on 他和 platform
+my first program on this platform